jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 On the other hand, cannabis interferes with the profound impartiality of Daime.
 Perhaps cannabis is best regarded like training wheels for Daime novices.
 Daime is best when not combined with other psychoactive substances.

-#### Aftercare

-Some report that Daime interferes with sleep.
-Kava is often not strong enough.
-Cannabinol (CBN) may help address this challenge.
-For a nice soft recovery, try 50mg CBN immediately after a work and 20mg Δ8-THC upon waking in the morning.

 ### Baptism 🌊